 A more conservative estimate from Loughborough University suggests it can be at least 64 seconds for employees to return to a task with the same attention span as they left it after being interrupted by a new email.

-These constant interruptions have a cost… time spent dealing with emails is time your employees aren’t spent dealing with your organization’s core business… and unless they are responding to sales queries and answering clients, it’s likely they aren’t making any money for the business in those wasted hours every day.
+These constant interruptions have a cost… time spent dealing with emails is time your employees aren’t spending dealing with your organization's core business… and unless they are responding to sales queries and answering clients, it’s likely they aren’t making any money for the business in those wasted hours every day.

 How to estimate what emails are costing you

 Add up the number of emails that are received across your organization every day.
-Factor in the most conservative estimate of 60 seconds lost to read each email and multiply it by the average salary.
+Factor in the most conservative estimate of 60 seconds lost to read each email, and multiply it by the average salary.
 This will give you a conservative idea of what the problem is actually costing you.

 How to reduce these costs

-• Choose other tools for delivering critical communication within your organization such as screen savers, pop-up notifications and desktop tickers.
+- Choose other tools for delivering critical communication within your organization, such as screen savers, pop-up notifications, and desktop tickers.

-• Aggregate many emails that are not time-sensitive into a single newsletter, reducing the overall number of emails sent.
+- Aggregate many emails that are not time-sensitive into a single newsletter, reducing the overall number of emails sent.

-• Encourage the use of project platforms and other collaboration tools such as a staff communication app where employees can choose to opt-in to discussions and share ideas.
+- Encourage the use of project platforms and other collaboration tools, such as a staff communication app, where employees can choose to opt in to discussions and share ideas.

-• Implement email rules and policies where employees are not allowed to send all-staff emails, CC and BCC use have strict parameters and there are designated times and days where no emails can be sent.
+- Implement email rules and policies that prohibit all-staff emails, require strict parameters for CC and BCC use, and designate times and days when no emails can be sent.

-• Aim to reduce the total number of internal emails by a set amount, such as 70 per cent.
-So for example, if email overload is costing your organization $10,000 per year, you can save $7,000.
+- Aim to reduce the total number of internal emails by a set amount, such as 70 per cent.
+So, for example, if email overload is costing your organization $10,000 per year, you can save $7,000.

 2. How much money are you losing to time-consuming meetings?